php-dev-br/laravel-doc-pt-br/queues.md

 Laravel's job batching feature allows you to easily execute a batch of jobs and then perform some action when the batch of jobs has completed executing.
-Before getting started, you should create a database migration to build a table which will contain meta information about your job batches, such as their completion percentage.
+Before getting started, you should create a database migration to build a table to contain meta information about your job batches, such as their completion percentage.
 This migration may be generated using the `queue:batches-table` Artisan command: